-The top half of this image is a photograph of a little black girl and her mother and father sitting together on a couch and looking at an iPad.
-They are all smiling.
-On the bottom half of this image, there is an illustration of a little white girl with red, braided hair and glasses.
-She is wearing a yellow dress with a yellow and red pattern across it over top of a blue, long-sleeved shirt.
-She is holding one finger in front of her face as if she is about to ask a question, and in the other hand she holds a cell phone.
+The top half of this image is a photograph of a little girl and her mother and father sitting together on a couch and looking at an iPad.
+They have medium-dark skin tone and smile.
+On the bottom half of this image, there is an illustration of a little girl with red, braided hair and glasses.
+She has a light skin tone and wears a yellow dress with a yellow and red pattern across it over top of a blue, long-sleeved shirt.
+She hold one finger in front of her face as if she is about to ask a question, and in the other hand she holds a cell phone.